Galaxias mcdowalli: Description

 Similar to other members of the species complex with a long, tubular body; flattened on the back in front of the pelvic fins.
 Commonly 65-75 mm in length to a maximum recorded size of 84 mm.
 Viewed from the side the back and belly surfaces are evenly arched from the snout to the tail, with the back slightly more so.
 Medium sized head, wider than deep with a slight wedge shape from the side view.

 Fins somewhat fleshy at their bases, moderately long and rounded.
 Anal and dorsal fin bases roughly equal and moderately long.
 Pectoral fins relatively short and paddle shaped and low on the body.
 Pelvic fins also short and positioned about the mid point of the body.
 Tail of medium length with moderately well developed flanges along the caudal peduncle.

-G.mcdowelli is mainly olive-brown over the back and sides above the lateral line extending to the top of the head and snout, fading to light brown to cream lower on the body and becoming white on the belly.
+G. mcdowalli is mainly olive-brown over the back and sides above the lateral line extending to the top of the head and snout, fading to light brown to cream lower on the body and becoming white on the belly.
 Small to medium dark spots and blotches overlay the base colour with some joining up to form uneven vertical bars.
 There is a wide, mid side line of gold speckles tending to iridescent at the rear of the fish.
 A thin line of gold speckles exists on the middle of the back, running from the nape to the dorsal fin.
 Gill covers are translucent with a large gold patch; iris golden and fins translucent grey to light brown or olive-grey.